-Say your teenage son is getting his license and wants a car.
-You can set up a family-chore chart to track his chores and progress and reward him with a car (if he’s really good, and lucky) or offer him some time on the weekends with your car.
 A good way to track your kid’s chores is with an app like Chore Checklist.
-The app is available on iOS and Android, and is a no frills, to-the-point, chores list.
-In the app you can set chores and assign a recurring reminder depending on how often they should get done.
-Things like make your bed or clean your room may be daily, while clean the car or the bathroom may only be weekly.
-The app also comes with a pre-loaded checklist that makes it easy to add new tasks, and you can even add specific chore lists for different family members.
-The app is free on iOS and costs $1.99 on Android, but you will need to pay a small fee for premium features like statistics reports or to sync to the cloud and share lists between devices.
+This app, available on iOS and Android, is a no frills, to-the-point, chores list.
+You can set chores and assign recurring reminders depending on how often they should get done.
+Tasks like “Make your bed” or “Clean your room” may be daily, while “Clean the car” may only be weekly.
+The app comes with a pre-loaded checklist that makes it easy to add tasks, though you can also customize specific chore lists for different family members.
 With Chore Checklist, no chore will get forgotten, as you get daily reminders, and all chores can be marked as completed when done.

 Designed by teachers and parents, Chore Pad is a colorful, game-like app that turns chores into fun activities with prizes and incentives.
 Well-organized charts with customizable tasks are loaded with enough colorful animations, fun sound bites, stars, trophies, and fun fonts to engage your child and show them that doing their chores can pay off.